-The output of the ALU is loaded into either the ALU feedback (AF) register or the ALU result (AR) register or it is discarded.
-The AF register is an ALU internal register that allows the ALU result to be used directly as the ALU Y input.
+The output of the ALU is loaded into either the ALU feedback (AF) register or the ALU result (AR) register.
+The AF register is an ALU internal register which allows the ALU result to be used directly as the ALU Y input.
 The AR register can drive both the DMD bus and the R bus.
 It is also loadable directly from the DMD bus.
-The ADSP-218x processor instruction set also provides for reading AR over the PMD bus, but there is no direct connection; this operation uses the PMD-DMD bus exchange unit.
+The instruction set also provides for reading AR over the PMD bus, but there is no direct connection; this operation uses the DMD-PMD bus exchange unit.